 I am a cultural historian of the Early Modern Atlantic World, and I hold a doctorate in Transatlantic History from the University of Texas at Arlington.
 I received funding for my Ph.D. through the Enhanced Doctoral Graduate Teaching Assistantship.
 I specialize in the history of food and drink, specifically distillation and brewing in Early Modern Europe and the Atlantic World.
-I currently work as a Research Fellow for The Waggonner Center and as a Visiting Assistant Professor for the Department of History and Social Sciences at Louisiana Tech University.
+I currently teach courses for Loyola University New Orleans and Southern New Hampshire University (online).

 My research received support from fellowships from the Massachusetts Historical Society and the Fred W. Smith National Library for the Study of George Washington at Mount Vernon.
 My dissertation, from which this project builds, received the George Wolfskill Award for Excellence in Doctoral Dissertation in Transatlantic History in 2016 from the UTA History Department.
 In addition to my book manuscript, I have a forthcoming article on the intercultural transfer of soccer from Britain to France in the Yearbook of Transnational History.
 I am also beginning research on my next book project, which will look at the history of the drinking culture in New Orleans.